 Swig Sugar Cookies

-These homemade Swig Sugar Cookies are a delightful twist on traditional sugar cookies.
-With a unique combination of baking soda and cream of tartar, these cookies have a soft, chewy, and thick texture.
-Plus, they're topped with a generous layer of frosting, making them the best treat!
+These homemade Swig Sugar Cookies are soft, chewy, and thick, thanks to a blend of baking soda and cream of tartar.
+Topped with a rich layer of frosting, theyโ€™re the perfect sweet treat!

-Prep Time 39 minutes
+Prep Time: 39 minutes

-Cook Time 10 minutes
+Cook Time: 10 minutes

-Total Time 49 minutes
+Total Time: 49 minutes

-Servings 22 large cookies
+Servings: 22 large cookies

 Equipment

-• Dark-colored sheet pan and silicone liners (or parchment paper)
+• Dark-colored sheet pan

 Ingredients

-• ½ cup (8 tbsp) unsalted butter, at room temperature
+• 8 tablespoons unsalted butter at room temperature

-• ½ cup powdered (confectioner's) sugar
+• 1/2 cup powdered sugar

 • 1 large egg

-• teaspoons pure vanilla extract
+• 1-1/2 teaspoons vanilla extract

-• cup vegetable or canola oil
+• 1/3 cup vegetable oil or canola oil

-• ¾ teaspoon fine sea salt
+• 3/4 teaspoon salt

-• ½ teaspoon cream of tartar
+• 1/2 teaspoon cream of tartar

-• ½ teaspoon baking soda
+• 1/2 teaspoon baking soda

-• 3 cups white all-purpose flour
+• 3 cups all-purpose flour

 Frosting

-• cups powdered sugar
+• 4-1/2 cups powdered sugar

-• teaspoon fine sea salt
+• 1/8 teaspoon salt

 Instructions

-• PREP: Preheat oven to 350 degrees F. Line a large dark-colored sheet pan with parchment paper or a silicone liner.
-(If using a light-colored sheet pan, plan to add 2-4 minutes onto the baking time).
+• Preheat oven to 350ยฐF.
+Line a large dark-colored sheet pan with parchment paper or a silicone liner.
+(If using a light-colored sheet pan, add 2โ€“4 minutes to the baking time).

-• DRY INGREDIENTS: Finally, add the baking soda, cream of tartar, salt, and flour right on top.
-Beat on low until integrated and then increase the speed and beat until a smooth dough is formed.
-Don't over-beat/over-mix.
+• Add baking soda, cream of tartar, salt, and flour on top.
+Beat on low until integrated, then increase speed and beat until a smooth dough is formed.
+Donโ€™t overmix.

-• ROLL BALLS: Roll even-sized dough balls (2 very tightly packed tablespoons or 40 grams each).
-Add the remaining ½ cup white sugar to a small bowl.
-Roll balls into the sugar and place generously spaced apart on lined baking sheet.
-(I only bake 6 at a time.)
-Dip the bottom of a glass into the sugar and then press into the cookie, until the edges crack a bit.
-(If dough is warm or feels overly soft/gooey, pop the tray of cookie dough in the freezer for 15 minutes before baking--insurance from spreading in case your kitchen is overly warm or butter was too softened!)
+• Roll even-sized dough balls (2 tightly packed tablespoons or 40 grams each).
+Add remaining 1/2 cup granulated sugar to a small bowl.
+Roll balls in the sugar and generously space apart on lined sheet pan (I only bake 6 at a time).
+Dip the bottom of a glass into the sugar, then press into the cookie until the edges crack a bit.
+(If dough is warm or feels overly soft/gooey, pop the tray of cookie dough in freezer for 15 minutes before bakingโ€”insurance from spreading in case the kitchen is overly warm or butter is too soft!)

-• BAKE: Bake for 8-10 minutes.
-The cookies won't brown and should look almost undercooked, but if you use a metal spatula to gently lift a cookie, the bottom should be slightly golden and not look wet at all.
+• Bake 8โ€“10 minutes.
+The cookies wonโ€™t brown and should look almost undercooked, but if you use a metal spatula to gently lift a cookie, the bottom should be slightly golden and not look wet at all.
 Right out of the oven, you may need to gently press the cup into the tops of the cookies again if they puffed up too much.
-(Don't press down too hard, though.)
-Let cookies stand on the baking sheet for 5 minutes before carefully transferring to a cooling rack.
-Let cool completely before frosting -- cookies are fragile!
-Repeat with the remaining dough until all the cookies are baked.
+(Donโ€™t press down too hard, though.)
+Let cookies stand on the sheet pan 5 minutes before carefully transferring to a cooling rack.
+Let cool completely before frostingโ€”cookies are fragile!
+Repeat with remaining dough until all cookies are baked.

-• FROSTING: While the cookies are cooling, prepare the frosting.
-Using a stand mixer with a paddle attachment, beat the butter on medium speed until creamy, about 2 minutes.
-Add 4½ cups powdered sugar, vanilla, and salt, and mix on low speed to avoid a mess.
-Gradually pour in 1 tablespoon of cream at a time (start with just 4 tablespoons) and mix on medium-high speed until ingredients are integrated.
-Scrape the sides and bottom of the bowl as needed.
-Once integrated, add food coloring (if using) and beat on medium-high speed for 2 minutes until smooth and creamy.
-Taste, and adjust as desired.
+• Prepare frosting while cookies are cooling: Using a stand mixer with a paddle attachment, beat butter on medium speed until creamy, about 2 minutes.
+Add 4ยฝ cups powdered sugar, vanilla, and salt.
+Mix on low speed.
+Gradually pour in 1 tablespoon cream at a time (start with 4 tablespoons), and mix on medium-high speed until ingredients are integrated.
+Scrape sides and bottom as needed.
+Once integrated, add food coloring (if using), and beat on medium-high speed 2 minutes until smooth and creamy.
+Taste and adjust as desired.
 (Add more cream if needed for consistency.
-If the frosting is too soft, add more powdered sugar.)
-If the frosting is soft, chill for 10-15 minutes before frosting cookies.
+If frosting is too soft, add more powdered sugar.)
+If frosting is soft, chill 10โ€“15 minutes before frosting.

-• FROST COOKIES: Gently frost completely cooled cookies using a table knife or off-set spatula.
+• Gently frost completely cooled cookies using a table knife or off-set spatula.
 The frosting layer should be nice and thick!
-That said, you'll likely have about 1 cup of extra frosting.
-Chef's treat, right? 🙂 (Or...use leftover frosting on pancakes/waffles, a small batch of cupcakes, etc.) Cover cookies tightly and store them at room temperature.
-They're best eaten within 2-3 days.
-Freeze leftover cookie dough pucks instead of baked cookies!
-See the blog post section labeled "Storage" for more info.
+Youโ€™ll likely have about 1 cup of extra frosting.
+You can use leftover frosting on pancakes/waffles, a small batch of cupcakes, etc.) Enjoy!

 Video